sunpy/ndcube/docs/data_classes.rst

 Initialize an NDCube
 --------------------
 To initialize the most basic `~ndcube.NDCube` object, we need is a `numpy.ndarray`-like array containing the data and an APE-14-compliant WCS object (e.g. `astropy.wcs.WCS`) describing the coordinate transformations to and from array-elements.
-Let's create a 3-D array of data with shape ``(3, 4, 5)`` with random values and a WCS object with axes of wavelength, helioprojective longitude, and helioprojective latitude.
+Let's create a 3-D array of data with shape ``(4, 4, 5)`` and a WCS object with axes of wavelength, helioprojective longitude, and helioprojective latitude.
+This could represent images of the Sun taken at different wavelengths.
 Remember that due to convention, the order of WCS axes is reversed relative to the data array.

 .. code-block:: python